AnthonySteele/anthonysteele.github.io/CodingStandards.md

 Even though there may be no objective truth to this, it is still worth getting a common familiar style.
 Just understand that sometimes a choice has to be made, to aid regularity, even when neither option is superior in any objectively quantifiable way.

+Sometimes you just have to use the unfamiliar rule for a while before your opinion of it changes.

 ## Simplicity

 Minimize accidental complexity.
-When there is free choice, pick the style where the rules are more simple and consistent. e.g. the rule that "if statements are always followed by a block" in the style
+When there is free choice, pick the style where the rules are more simple and consistent. e.g. the simple rule that "if statements are always followed by a block" in the style

 ```csharp
 if (cond)